vespidhook/vespidhook/README.md

 - 🔭 I’m currently at Fiocruz working as a PHP developer

-- 🌱 I’m currently learning proficiency in PHP and Javascript / React
+- 🌱 I am currently looking for proficiency in PHP and Javascript / React

 - 👯 I’m looking to collaborate on